 The real estate industry is not well understood by too many people.
 This is borne out by statements such as: I am not willing to commit to a single agent; I am going to interview agents before I hire one; and I do not need the services of a real estate agent.
 The laws and regulations in BC stipulate that an agent cannot interfere with the professional relationship you have with an agent.
 In other words, you cannot have more than one agent working for you in the same area.
 If you choose to “interview” an agent it is important to remember that they are also interviewing you because they will be committing their time and money to helping you so the fit has to be both ways.
 As well, as a home buyer you can engage the services of a real estate agent without having to pay anything for their professional services.
 When you buy a home the agent is paid by the seller through the agent’s agency after the deal completes.
 Why would you want to do it alone if you can get the help of a professional without having to pay for the services that you receive?

-In British Columbia you can engage the services of a real estate agent as either their customer or as their client.
+In British Columbia you can engage the services of a real estate agent as either an unrepresented party or as their client.
 To understand the difference think of the professional business relationship like this.
 As a customer of the agent they will be selling you a home.
 As a client they are doing whatever they can to help you meet your needs in buying a home.
-The current law that applies to this relationship is referred to as the law of Agency and the current version is called Designated Agency.
-In addition to these two fundamentally different forms of representation there is also an option for limited dual agency in some situations.
+The current law that applies to this relationship is referred to as the law of Agency and the current version is explained in a British Columbia Real Estate Council Pamphlet called Disclosure of Representation in Trading Services.
 As a buyer you are best served by being a client of the agent and the agent should be working exclusively for you as your buyer’s agent.

 Step 6.
 Know and Understand the Local Real Estate Market